 Lester Patrick won six Stanley Cups with the New York Rangers as a player, coach and general manager during his Hall of Fame career.
 His most memorable moment came on April 7, 1928, when he stepped off the bench to lead his team to a huge victory.

-In Game 2 of the 1928 Stanley Cup Final against the Montreal Marrons, Rangers’ goaltender Lorne Chatbot was hit in the eye by a shot from Nels Stewart and is forced to leave the game early in the second period.
-In a show of poor sportsmanship, the Maroons refuse to let the Rangers use a backup goaltender who was watching from the stands and turned down Patrick’s request to play a minor leaguer.
+In Game 2 of the 1928 Stanley Cup Final against the Montreal Maroons, Rangers’ goaltender Lorne Chatbot was hit in the eye by a shot from Nels Stewart and was forced to leave the game early in the second period.
+In a show of poor sportsmanship, the Maroons refused to let the Rangers use a backup goaltender who was watching from the stands and turned down Patrick’s request to play a minor-leaguer.

-After being urged by his players, Patrick takes matters into his own hand and plays the rest of the game in goal himself.
+After being urged by his players, Patrick took matters into his own hands and played the rest of the game in goal himself.
 The Rangers implemented a strategy to check the Maroons hard at center ice and limited them to mostly long-range shots.
-The 44-year-old Patrick stops 18 of the 19 shots he faced and the Rangers won in overtime thanks to a Frank Boucher goal to go up 2-0 in the best-of-five series.
+The 44-year-old Patrick stopped 18 of the 19 shots he faced and the Rangers won in overtime thanks to a Frank Boucher goal to go up 2-0 in the best-of-five series.

-The NHL gave permission to the Rangers to use New York Americans’ goaltender Joe Miller for the rest of the series.
-The Maroons stayed alive in Game 3 to extend the series before Miller shuts them out in Game 4 to give the Rangers their first Stanley Cup.
+The NHL permitted the Rangers to use New York Americans’ goaltender Joe Miller for the rest of the series.
+The Maroons stayed alive in Game 3 to extend the series before Miller shut them out in Game 4 to give the Rangers their first Stanley Cup.

 Three years later, on April 7, 2002, Brian Sutter became the 15th coach in NHL history to earn 400 career victories in the Chicago Blackhawks’ 3-2 win against the visiting Calgary Flames.
-He had 451 total wins in his career which is second in the Sutter family behind his brother Darryl, who won 634 games as an NHL head coach.
+He had 451 total wins in his career, second in the Sutter family behind his brother Darryl, who has won 736 games (and counting) as an NHL head coach.